A Timeline of Some of the Significant Female Eyes, and the Date of their First Appearance

 - Dol Bonner by Rex Stout

-Possibly the first novel featuring a woman private detective.
-Although the book never had a sequel, Dol showed up later in several of Stout's Nero Wolfe books.
+A Hand in the Glove (1937) may have been the firs tnovel featuring a woman private detective of the hard-boiled era.
+Although the book never had a sequel, Dol showed up later in several of Stout’s Nero Wolfe books.

 - Mary Carner by Zelda F. Popkin